nitya-balaji/customer-segmentation/README.md

 ## Strategic Takeaways

-- **Spend is driven by income and household composition, not age** — Cluster 2 is not the youngest, yet spends 10× more than the lowest clusters.
+- **Spend is driven by income and household composition, not age** — Cluster 2 is not the youngest, yet spends 10x more than the lowest clusters.
 Disposable income and the absence of children are the real predictors.
 - **Parenthood structurally limits spending** — Clusters 0, 1, and 3 are all parent-heavy and all spend a fraction of Cluster 2.
 This is a household economics constraint, not a marketing problem.
 - **High web visits without purchases signals price sensitivity, not disengagement** — Clusters 1 and 3 have the highest web visits per month but the lowest spend.
 They need savings-forward messaging at the point of browsing, not re-engagement campaigns.
-- **Campaign responsiveness is concentrated in Cluster 2** — they accept nearly 4× more promotions than any other group.
+- **Campaign responsiveness is concentrated in Cluster 2** — they accept nearly 4x more promotions than any other group.
 Blanket campaigns are largely wasted on the remaining three segments.
-- **Recency is not a useful targeting signal** — all four clusters return at nearly the same cadence (~49 days).
+- **Recency is not a useful targeting signal** — all four clusters return at nearly the same cadence (around 49 days).
 Cluster membership is a far richer variable for campaign planning than recency alone.

 ---